 Energy conservation across the enterprise

-New third-generation CO2 emissions reduction goal
+Third-generation CO2 emissions reduction goal

 Leveraging analytics for further efficiencies